drostlab/deepclust_dataretrieval/README.md

 Inspired by MMseqs2 internal cluster format and the [FFindex](https://github.com/ahcm/ffindex) format.

 ## Mapping any Sequence ID onto the corresponding cluster
-The file called "SeqIdMapClustId.parquet" contains two columns: SEQID and CLUSTERID.
+The file called ["SeqIdMapClustId.parquet"]((https://objectstore.hpccloud.mpcdf.mpg.de/deepclust/index.html)) contains two columns: SEQID and CLUSTERID.
 First contains the sequence ID, and the file is sorted by this column.
 The second contains the corresponding centroid ID or cluster ID.
 With [DuckDB](https://duckdb.org/), the file can be queried fast:
 ~~~
 duckdb -c "SELECT * FROM read_parquet('SeqIdMapClustId.parquet') WHERE SEQID = 'SEQUENCE ID';"
 ~~~
-Replace SEQUENCE ID by the desired sequence.
+Replace SEQUENCE ID by the desired sequence to get the cluster ID of which the SEQUENCE is part.